TheKnightCoder/Ansible-Networking/README.md

 > Note: The first time this is run the vagrant image will be downloaded and VM will be provisioned.
 This may take some time, it will be faster after initial launch.
 (Make sure you are on a network that can download the image)
 5. Type `vagrant ssh` to ssh into the VM and access it's shell
 6. To exit SSH type `exit`
-7. To turn off the VM type `vagrant halt -f`
+7. To turn off the VM type `vagrant halt`
 8. Synced Folders - Any files stored in the Ansible folder can be accessed by the VM via the path /vagrant

 Start/Stop Vagrant image
 -------------------------------
 - Start VM - To start the VM you simply need to navigate to the Ansible folder and type `vagrant up`
 - SSH - You can access the VM shell by entering `vagrant ssh` command.
 Type `exit` to exit ssh.
 You can ssh into the VM in multiple windows.
-- Stop VM - To stop the VM either type `poweroff` from the SSH shell or `vagrant halt -f` from cmd Ansible folder.
+- Stop VM - To stop the VM type `vagrant halt` from cmd Ansible folder.

 Running Ansible
 =============